 A fast introduction that can briefly tell you some general info about Hobza.

-Once coming to any lunchroom around Malta, you might see the suggestion of Ftira included in their menu.
-You can see a kind of stuffed sandwich with a distinctive shape in the given picture.
+Once you come to any lunchroom around Malta, you might see the suggestion of Ftira on their menu.
+You can see a kind of stuffed sandwich with a distinctive shape.
 It is because the original shape of Ftira looks precisely like a dough-made disc.